EU weighs new approach towards Russia in wake of Ukraine crisis

 But it is unclear how the conflict will affect other pressure points, such as a regulatory dispute with Russian gas export monopoly Gazprom over its activities in central and eastern Europe or tensions over EU energy policy reforms which affect Gazprom's use of gas pipelines.

-Bildt said that with Russia becoming more confrontational, the EU was forced to rethink how it deals with its powerful neighbor but it was unsure how to proceed for now.
+Bildt said that with Russia becoming more confrontational, the EU was forced to rethink how it deals with its powerful neighbour but it was unsure how to proceed for now.

 "There is a new political mentality from the Kremlin.
 They are intending to build up what I sometimes call a bastion against the west, the muscular east against the decadent west," he said.
 "We are having a profound debate about what is the nature of Russia that we are faced with ...
 We will take it step by step."